braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 ### 2.2.1 Theorem: Insufficiency of Antisymmetry {#2.2.1}

-:::info[**Insufficiency of Antisymmetry for a Physical Theory of Causality**] Antisymmetry alone is insufficient for a physical theory of causality in the framework.
+:::info[**Insufficiency of Antisymmetry for a Physical Theory of Causality**] Antisymmetry alone is insufficient for a physical theory of causality.
 Antisymmetry permits self-loops ($v \to v$).
 Self-loops introduce directed cycles.
 Directed cycles violate the Directed Acyclic Graph (DAG) requirement.
 The DAG requirement is essential for Acyclic Effective Causality [(§2.7.1)](#2.7.1).
 Self-loops create inconsistencies in the dynamics of the rewrite rule $\mathcal{R}$.

 ### 2.2.1.1 Commentary: Argument Outline {#2.2.1.1}